To which bus connections do passenger rights apply?

 If a wheelchair or other mobility aid is damaged or lost by the bus company or at the bus station, the replacement value must be reimbursed or the repair must be covered.

-Bus companies and bus terminal operators must inform passengers about their rights and provide contact details for complaints.
+Bus companies and bus station operators must inform passengers of their rights and provide contact information for filing complaints.
 This includes:

 Regulation (EU) 181/2011